rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 - 📊 Clustered Bar Chart: Total Sales by Store
 - 🧮 Matrix: Store in Rows, Season in Columns, Sales in Values

-🎯 Purpose: Spot top/low performing stores across seasons.
+🌟 Purpose:
+- Identify top and bottom performing stores.
+- Evaluate how seasonality impacts store-level sales.

 ---